Praying mantid fact sheet | Field of Mars EEC

 Habitat – They live on vegetation such as flowers, shrubs, grasses and tree trunks, and some species also hunt on the ground.

-Life cycle – Praying mantids have three main life stages: egg, nymph and adult.
-The eggs are laid in a foamy egg case called an ootheca.
+Life cycle – Praying mantids go through incomplete metamorphosis with three life stages: egg, nymph and adult.
+Eggs are laid in a foamy egg case called an ootheca.

 Where do praying mantids live?